 Remember that with the above selling alternatives, there are no go-betweens . . . so, you aren't paying anything to a third party.
 Your only costs will be those for ads or placement fees.Finally, when using any of the above methods, do not be concerned about offending anyone in order to insure your personal safety or the security of your jewelry items.
 Honest individuals will understand.
 It is the dishonest individuals who will attempt to "sweet talk" you or intimidate you into making a mistake.

 5) Place your jewelry on consignment with a reputable jeweler.
 Consignment will typically result in anything from a 70/30 split to a 50/50 split when the item sells.
-We offer a 70/30split, with you receiving 70% of sale proceeds.
 With this alternative, the jeweler should take care of everything.
 And . . . a jeweler has access to other jewelry dealers/brokers, diamond and gemstone suppliers, along with his own jewelry clients, so his resources could be vast.
 And . . . a jeweler is able to accept credit card sales.
 Many people prefer this method simply because they don't have to worry about security or deal with potential buyers.
 With this alternative, many individuals feel that the fee is well worth the resources and security a reputable jeweler can bring to your efforts.
 However, this is for you to evaluate and decide.

-Note: We only consider major items for our consignment program.
+Note: We only consider major items for our consignment program, pieces that contain at least one diamond that is 2.00 carats or larger.
 You should send us a picture and description of your item(s) before visiting so that you don't make a waisted trip.
 If we believe we may be able to sell your piece, we will schedule an appointment for you to visit.
 Again, please call prior to visiting.